Sarva Darshan Made Easy

 Time Slotted Sarva Darshan

 Consequently, there will be ample time for the devotees to visit the nearby temples after they had the Darshan of the Lord under the newly innovated scheme of ‘Time Slotted Sarva Darshan.’
-There is full scope for the devotees to return to their places with a sense of fulfillment and with full heart of spiritual contentment.
+There is full scope for the devotees to return to their places with a sense of fulfilment and with a full heart of spiritual contentment.

 The system of ‘Sarva Darshan Token’ is being implemented to have the Darshan of Lord Venkateswara of Tirumala in the stipulated time.
 On possessing these Sarva Darshan tokens, devotees can have the Darshan of the Lord at the stipulated time.